Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Diophantine exponents and extremal manifolds

 Now from a different perspective, we may combine Theorem \ref{ExtremalCondition} with Kleinbock's criterion \eqref{KleinbockCondition} to deduce the following corollary.

 \begin{cor} Let $A\in\R^{(d+1)\times m}$ and $n=d+m$.
 If $\omega(A)\le n$, then $\omega_j(A)\le n$ for all $1\le j\le m$. \end{cor} This corollary is a purely algebraic fact, since the definition of $\omega_j(A)$ involves some complicated multilinear algebra and a priori has nothing to do with extremal manifolds.
-But for some reason, the only route we can prove it as of now is through the two extremality criteria of the affine subspace parametrized by $A$, which are proved by totally different methods.
+Interestingly, we prove this result through the two extremality criteria of the affine subspace parametrized by $A$, which are established by totally different methods.
 As mentioned previously, Kleinbock's criterion \eqref{KleinbockCondition} is proved by dynamical methods, while we will see later that Theorem \ref{ExtremalCondition} is eventually proved by Fourier analytic methods.
-This situation seems rather amusing as well as a bit puzzling.

 Recall that $\omega(A)=\frac{m}{d+1}$ for almost all $A\in\R^{(d+1)\times m}$, so the condition $\omega(A)\le n$ in Theorem \ref{ExtremalCondition} is highly typical.
-Actually much more is true, as we may use Theorem \ref{ExtremalCondition} to compute the Hausdorff dimension of the set of non-extremal affine subspaces with the help of the following formula of Dodson \cite{Dod92}
+Actually much more is true, as we may use Theorem \ref{ExtremalCondition} to compute the Hausdorff dimension of the set of non-extremal affine subspaces with the help of a formula of Bovey and Dodson \cite{BD86}

 \begin{cor} The set of $d$-dimensional non-extremal affine subspaces of $\R^n$ has Hausdorff dimension $(d+1)m-d$. \end{cor}